papa107/papa-store/Tutorial-1.1.md

 Select a project, or create a new one.

 <walkthrough-project-setup></walkthrough-project-setup>
-My Project xxxxx

 The necessary APIs have been enabled
-<walkthrough-enable-apis apis="Cloud Build API"></walkthrough-enable-apis>
+<walkthrough-enable-apis apis="Cloud Build API, Cloud Function API"></walkthrough-enable-apis>
-<walkthrough-enable-apis apis="Cloud Functions API"></walkthrough-enable-apis>

 When you deploy your code, Cloud Build builds the code into a container image and Cloud Functions accesses this image when it needs to execute your function.